[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2017 | Platforms: PS4, Xbox One, Xbox Cloud Gaming, Microsoft Windows, Android, iOS

 Following the success of the first title, NeatherRealm Studios decided to improve upon its more likable elements and add a few that the fighting game desperately needed.
-Injustice 2 is a step-up from your regular fighting games with emphasis on story-telling and visual elements which complement the combat-based gameplay as well.
+Injustice 2 is a step-up from your regular fighting games with emphasis on storytelling and visual elements, which complement the combat-based gameplay as well.

 The game features a unique dystopian universe where Superman has turned rogue and taken control of the entire universe.
 This, of course, means a lot of trouble for anyone who thinks that great power should come with great responsibility.
 Well, this is the wrong universe (and franchise) for such thinking in every way imaginable.
-Nonetheless, you get to play epic battles with some new fighting mechanics which will be worth the hassle of saving the universe if you feel like it.
+Nonetheless, you get to play epic battles with some new fighting mechanics, which will be worth the hassle of saving the universe if you feel like it.

-Release Year: 2022 | Platforms: PS 5, Xbox Series X/S, Microsoft Windows
+Release Year: 2024 | Platforms: PS5, Xbox Series S|X, PC

 Infamous Second Son